-In North America, Angelo Xiang Yu’s recent and upcoming concerto highlights include performances with the San Francisco Symphony, Pittsburgh Symphony, Toronto Symphony, Vancouver Symphony, Houston Symphony, Colorado Symphony, North Carolina Symphony, Rochester Philharmonic, San Antonio Symphony, Calgary Philharmonic, and Charlotte Symphony, among others.
-Internationally, he has appeared with the Shanghai Philharmonic, Auckland Philharmonia, Norwegian Radio Symphony, New Zealand Symphony, Munich Chamber Orchestra, and Oslo Philharmonic Orchestra.
+In North America, Angelo Xiang Yu’s recent and upcoming performances with orchestra include appearances with the San Francisco, Pittsburgh, Detroit, Toronto, Vancouver, Houston, Colorado, North Carolina, San Antonio, Puerto Rico, and Charlotte symphonies, as well as the Rochester and Calgary Philharmonic among others.
+Internationally, he has appeared with the New Zealand Symphony, Shanghai Philharmonic, Auckland Philharmonia, Norwegian Radio Symphony, Munich Chamber Orchestra and the Oslo Philharmonic.

-An active recitalist and chamber musician, Mr. Yu has performed in a number of world-renowned venues such as Konzerthaus Berlin, Louvre Auditorium in Paris, National Centre for the Performing Arts in Beijing, Victoria Theater in Singapore, Shanghai Symphony Hall, Oslo Opera House, Auckland Town Hall, Harris Theater in Chicago, Allice Tully Hall, Jordan Hall, and Boston Symphony Hall.
+An active recitalist and chamber musician, he has performed in a number of world-renowned venues such as the Konzerthaus Berlin, the Louvre in Paris, National Centre for the Performing Arts in Beijing, Victoria Theater in Singapore, Shanghai Symphony Hall, Oslo Opera House, Auckland Town Hall, Alice Tully Hall, and Jordan Hall and Symphony Hall in Boston.

-In March 2017, he was chosen to join the roster of the prestigious Chamber Music Society of Lincoln Center’s Bowers Program (formerly CMS Two).
+In March 2017, Mr. Yu was chosen to be a member of the prestigious Chamber Music Society of Lincoln Center’s The Bowers Program (formerly CMS Two).

 Born in Inner Mongolia China, Angelo Xiang Yu moved to Shanghai at the age of 11 and received his early training from violinist Qing Zheng at the Shanghai Conservatory.
-Mr. Yu earned his Bachelor’s and Master's degree, as well as a prestigious Artist Diploma at the New England Conservatory, where he was a student of Donald Weilerstein and Miriam Fried, and served as the teaching assistant of Donald Weilerstein.
-He joined the faculty of New England Conservatory Preparatory in 2016.
+He earned his Bachelor’s and Master's degrees as well as the prestigious Artist Diploma at the New England Conservatory where he was a student of Donald Weilerstein and Miriam Fried, and served as Mr. Weilerstein’s teaching assistant.

 Mr. Yu currently resides in Boston.
-He performs on a 1729 Antonio Stradivarius violin generously on loan from an anonymous donor.
+He performs on the 1715 “Joachim” Stradivarius violin, generously on loan from the Nippon Music Foundation.